-Grace Yoo is a public policy advocate and implementer.
+Grace Yoo is a declared candidate for Los Angeles City Council District 10 (March 5, 2024) that includes the largest Koreatown in the United States.
+Grace is a public policy advocate and implementer.
 She has spent the past 30 years advocating on behalf of foster care youth, working-class families, seniors and neighbors in all walks and stages of life.

-Grace Yoo was a candidate for Los Angeles City Council District 10 in 2020.
-The person who beat her was a 30-year politician, who in 2021 was stripped of his voting privileges and banned from joining Council meetings due to a grand jury indictment consisting of 20 criminal counts, including federal bribery and conspiracy.
+Grace was a candidate for Los Angeles City Council District 10 in 2020.
+Her opponent was a 30-year politician who won in 2020, was ousted from his position in 2021, and on March 30, 2023, was found guilty on seven criminal counts, including federal bribery and conspiracy and honest mail services.